Case study:

 The Problem

-A site inspection carried out by RVA Surveyors revealed that 720m² of the property, nearly 40% of the total floor area, was currently unusable due to extensive renovation work.
-These works had been ongoing since November 2023 and were expected to continue until April 2024.
+An inspection by RVA Surveyors revealed that 720m² of the property, nearly 40% of the total floor area, was currently unusable due to extensive renovation work.
+These renovations, which began in November 2023, were expected to continue until April 2024.

-Despite this, the property had been assessed as if the entire 2,056.72m² was in active use by the Valuation Office Agency (VOA), resulting in the client being charged full business rates for space that was not operational.
-Without addressing this issue, the client was overpaying for business rates on an area that was undergoing significant renovations and was temporarily out of use.
+Despite this, the Valuation Office Agency (VOA) had assessed the property as if the entire 2,056.72m² was in active use, leading to the client being overcharged on their business rates for space that was not operational.
+As a result, the client was overpaying for business rates on an area undergoing significant renovations and was temporarily out of use.

 The Solution

-After discussing the situation with the client, RVA Surveyors proposed submitting a S44A application to East Suffolk Council to request the removal of the 720m² area from the business rates liability for the duration of the renovations.
-This would ensure the client was only charged business rates for the area that was actively being used.
+After discussing the situation with the client, RVA Surveyors proposed submitting a S44A application to East Suffolk Council.
+This would request the removal of the 720m² area from the business rates liability for the duration of the renovations, ensuring the client only paid business rates for the space actively in use.

-We provided the council with comprehensive supporting evidence, including a detailed summary valuation for the Rating List, photos showing the extent of the renovations, and a floorplan that outlined the usable and non-usable areas.
-The submission clearly explained how the workshop area was split and highlighted the impact of the ongoing renovation work on the overall usable space.
+We submitted comprehensive supporting evidence to the council, including a detailed summary valuation for the Rating List, photographs showing the extent of the renovations, and a floorplan outlining the usable and non-usable areas.
+The submission clearly explained how the workshop space was divided and highlighted the impact of the renovation work on the overall usable space.

 The Outcome

-This decision resulted in a reduction in the client’s business rates, ensuring they were only paying for the space that was actively in use.
+This decision led to a reduction in the client’s business rates, ensuring they only paid for the space actively in use.

 Savings achieved: £5,218